SnugTop/Tor-Fingerprinting/README.md

 Compute statistics such as mean packet size and total bytes.
 Save these statistics to pcap_analysis.xlsx.

-In pcap_analysis.xlsx I recorded both the statics and all of the traffic.
+In pcap_analysis.xlsx I recorded both the statics and all the traffic.
 There are two sheets "Packet Data" and "Statistics".
 "Packet Data" was mainly used to sanity check the data that was being used for the statistics.
 The "statistics" are the only data used in training the model.

+For statistics I chose Mean Packet Size, Median Packet Size, Standard Dev in Packet Size, Mean Time Interval, Median Time Interval, Std Deviation Time Interval, Total Packets, and Total Bytes.

 ## Training